bradwilder/style-guide/README.md

 ## Deployment

 Deploying to a live server is similar to the setup for development purposes.
-These instructions will assume you're using separate database and web servers, but you don't have to.
+These instructions will assume you're using a separate database and web server, but that isn't a requirement.

-1. Repeat steps 1-7 from the Installing section for each of the database and web servers
+1. On both the database and web servers, repeat steps 1-7 from the Installing section

 2. On the web server, run the setup scripts:
 ```